Garden of Bones: At Harrenhal

-Arya, Gendry, and Hot Pie are brought to the ruined castle Harrenhal, where the Lannister garrison, commanded by Gregor "The Mountain" Clegane, tortures and kills prisoners for information concerning "the Brotherhood".
+Arya, Gendry, and Hot Pie are brought to the ruined castle Harrenhal, where the Lannister garrison, commanded by the Mountain, tortures and kills prisoners for information concerning "the Brotherhood".
 Tywin arrives, ending the brutality and ordering the prisoners be put to work.
 Polliver threatens Arya but she is spared by Tywin, who recognizes she is a girl and makes her his cupbearer.

 Outside Qarth

 Daenerys receives word from Kovarro that the nearby city of Qarth welcomes the "Mother of Dragons".
-Daenerys asked Ser Jorah what he knows of Qarth but he only knows that it is surrounded by a desert known as the "Garden of Bones" and that every time they shut the gates on a traveler, "the garden grows".
+Daenerys asks Jorah what he knows of Qarth but he only knows that it is surrounded by a desert known as the "Garden of Bones" and that every time they shut the gates on a traveler, "the garden grows".

 Daenerys and her khalasar meet with Qarth's rulers, the Thirteen, outside the city.
 The Thirteen ask to see Daenerys's dragons in exchange for shelter.
-She asks that her people are attended to first, and the Thirteen abandon them to the desert.
+She asks that her people are attended to first, but the Thirteen abandon them to the desert.
 Daenerys swears vengeance should they not grant them shelter, and one of the Thirteen, Xaro Xhoan Daxos, vouches for Daenerys's people through a blood oath, and they are reluctantly allowed inside.

 In the Stormlands

 Littlefinger discusses the siege of King's Landing with Renly, and Margaery rebuffs Littlefinger's questions.
 Littlefinger meets with Catelyn, who is enraged at the sight of him, and tells her the Lannisters want to trade Sansa and Arya for Jaime.
-As a gesture of goodwill, he brings her Ned Stark's remains.
+As a gesture of goodwill, he brings her Ned's remains.

 Renly and Catelyn parley with Stannis and Melisandre.
 Renly refuses Stannis's offer to surrender in exchange for becoming his heir, and is given until sunrise to reconsider or be destroyed.

 At night, Stannis orders Davos to take Melisandre ashore in secret.
 Once ashore, Melisandre reveals she is, impossibly, in late-stage pregnancy and gives birth to a horrific, shadowy figure, which disappears in a cloud of smoke.